samartzidis/magicstick.io/README.md

   </body>
 </table>

+MagicStick.io started as a personal hobby project, inspired by my need to connect the excellent quality but "eccentric" Apple keyboard peripherals to a PC, without having to develop any special kernel-mode drivers and after realizing the ideal potential (e.g. speedy cores, powerful PIO subsystem, Bluetooth chip) of the Raspberry Pi Pico/RP2040 board.
+The plastic case was proudly designed by my 6 y.o. daughter with a bit of help from me :)

 You can visit the [![magicstick-logo](docs/etsy.png)](https://www.etsy.com/your/shops/MagicStickIO) shop to order a MagicStick.io device.
 The rest of the software stuff, such as documentation, utilities and firmware updates are provided here.